TryItOnline/cixl/README.md

 - Obvious is overrated
 - Symmetry beats consistency
 - Rules are for machines
-- Only fools predict "the future"
+- Only fools predict the future
 - Intuition goes with the flow
 - Duality of syntax is one honking great idea